ArduPilot/ardupilot_wiki/common/source/docs/common-joystick.rst

    by checking "ch3in" is very high (around 1900 usually)
 #.
 On the Joystick screen push the **Disable** button and check the
    "ch3in" has dropped to a mid value (around 1500)
 #.
-The vehicle should remain in it's current flight mode (Stabilize) but
+The vehicle should remain in its current flight mode (Stabilize) but
    controls have been returned to the transmitter.
 The pilot's inputs should be reflected in the "ch1in" ~ "ch8in" values.
 Switch the vehicle to AltHold mode by moving the flight mode switch.